jeanrocco/Espressiot_Fritzing/README.md

 A good place to file my doc.

-Added code for espressiot using a modified Adafruit MAX31865 RTD library and code for a portable ESP8266 with Oled display.
+Added code for espressiot using a modified Adafruit MAX31865 RTD library and code for a second portable ESP8266 with Oled display.

 I made the library non-blocking by changing the 10 msec. (bias enable) and a 65 msec. (conversion time) delays using millis().